evkx/evkx.github.io/content/models/volvo/c40/C40_Recharge_Twin_Motor/_index.md

 ---
 title: Volvo C40 Recharge Twin Motor
 linktitle: "C40 Recharge Twin Motor"
 description: "Volvo C40 Recharge Twin Motor is an all-electric crossover with a WLTP range of up to 548 km (341 miles).
-EVKX.net have all the details. "
+EVKX.net has all the details. "
 weight: 10
 hidden: true
 shownavtabs: true